ShaggyTech/nhtsa-api-wrapper/packages/lib/README.md

   Results: [ {...} ] - an array with single object of type DecodeVinValuesResults
 }
 */

+/* You can also use destructuring to get the Results object */ const { Results } = await DecodeVinValues('WA1A4AFY2J2008189')

+/* This endpoint only returns a single object in the Results array The first object in the array is the decoded vin data */ const decodedVehicle = Results[0] // equals an object of type DecodeVinValuesResults
 ```

-For a full example response see: [DecodeVinValues](https://www.shaggytech.com/nhtsa-api-wrapper/api/decode-vin-values#returns)
+For a full example response see: [DecodeVinValues](https://vpic.shaggytech.com/api/endpoints/decode-vin-values#returns)

-All available endpoints can be found here: [VPIC API Endpoints](../api/#vpic-api-endpoints)
+All available endpoints can be found here: [VPIC API Endpoints](https://vpic.shaggytech.com/api/#vpic-api-endpoints)